-Evidence of virus’ effect on US economy grows more ominous
+Evidence of coronavirus’ effect on U.S. economy grows more ominous

-WASHINGTON (AP) — Evidence of the coronavirus’ devastating impact on the U.S. economy has been steadily emerging, and the signs have grown ominous.
+WASHINGTON — Evidence of the coronavirus’ devastating impact on the U.S. economy has been steadily emerging, and the signs have grown ominous.

 Sales at stores and restaurants plunged in March by the largest amount on records dating back to 1992.
 The nation’s industrial output fell by the largest amount since the end of World War II.
 And the outbreak keeps ravaging the global oil market.